Georgina Naidu

-Early life and education
+Early life

-Georgina Naidu is from Melbourne and has Anglo-Indian ancestry.
-She said that her family knew she wanted to act following an impromptu dance piece at the age of three.

-Naidu took part in amateur acting from 1984 until 1991 with the St Martin's Youth Theatre in South Yarra, Victoria.
-In 1991 she trained at Prahran College of Performing Arts.
-She attended the Victorian College of the Arts and graduated in 1994.
+Naidu is from Melbourne and has Anglo-Indian ancestry.
+Naidu has claimed that her family knew she wanted to act following an impromptu dance piece at the age of three.
+She took part in amateur acting from 1984 until 1991 with the St Martin's Youth Theatre in South Yarra, Victoria.
+Naidu went to the Victorian College of the Arts and graduated in 1994.
+She had also trained at Prahran College of Performing Arts in 1991.
+One of her early roles came in 1990, when she played an extra in the Paul Cox film Golden Braid.
 She later studied law at La Trobe University.
+When she first started attending auditions Naidu was shocked because she felt that casting directors were "pigeon holing" her because of her ethnicity.
+After her first year of auditioning she became passionate about trying to change things.